MOEAFramework/MOEAFramework/docs/commandLineTools.md

 ./cli --help
 ```

-For example, here we use the `solve` on the 2-objective DTLZ2 problem using NSGA-II, followed by `calc` (abbreviation of
+For example, here we run `solve` on the 2-objective DTLZ2 problem using NSGA-II, followed by `calc` (abbreviation of
 `CalculateIndicators`) to compute the hypervolume metric:

 <!-- bash:.github/workflows/ci.yml [cli-solve] -->